There is much room for unpredictability when it comes to flying with a dog, especially the first time.

 Some suggestions before traveling on land:

-- Choose the best pet transport for your dog.
+- Choose the best and safe long-distance transport for your pet.

 - Book your seat wisely.